OMEA EQUITY ACTION PLAN

 Intended Outcomes:

-• Examines and responds to needs in music education that are present in various facets of the education system including, but not limited to, public schools, post-secondary institutions and community-engaged music teaching and learning environments
+- Examines, responds, and brings awareness to needs in music education that are present in various facets of the education system including, but not limited to, public schools, post-secondary institutions and community-engaged music teaching and learning environments

 Equity, Diversity, and Inclusion Committee